Super Facts & Figures

 Generally, super benefits cannot be accessed (are preserved) until you:

-• reach your preservation age and receive super benefits as a non-commutable income stream (that is, an income stream that generally cannot be converted to a lump sum after it starts such as a transition to retirement income stream).
+• are 60 years old and receive super benefits as a non-commutable income stream (that is, an income stream that cannot generally be converted to a lump sum after it starts, such as a transition to retirement income stream)

 • satisfy the conditions for severe financial hardship.